 - Strong Typing

-- It also supports features like classes, interfaces, and inheritance as like our traditional programming languages such as C#, Java or C#.
+- It also supports features like classes, interfaces, and inheritance as our traditional programming languages such as C#, Java, or C#.

 Difference between AngularJS and Angular: